Heisenburger2020/Vabs-Net/README.md

 In this paper, we also proposed a new small molecule binding site dataset, which can be found in [BindingSiteDataset4VabsNet](https://huggingface.co/datasets/Heisenburger2000/BindingSiteDataset4VabsNet)

 ## version
 We found a slight difference for EC and GO evaluation and updated the re-evaluated results in the arxiv version.
-The bug occurred because there was an issue with the calculation of the f1max.
+The difference occurred because there was an issue with the calculation of the f1max.

 ## Example of reproduction